Welcome to our lesson on the accounting journals - the seven different "books" and the types of transactions we enter in each one.

 An accounting journal used to be an actual physical book that the bookkeeper would use to make accounting entries, but of course, these days transactions are often entered in computerized accounting programs that do a lot of the accounting work for us.

 Still, accounting journals are taught and tested in many accounting classes, they're used in manual accounting systems and also appear in accounting packages, so it's still worth knowing how they work.

-It is common for a bookkeeper to keep seven different journals (i.e. seven books of first entry).
-Each journal covers a different aspect of the business.
+Now, it's common for a bookkeeper to keep seven different accounting journals (i.e. seven books of first entry), with each journal covering a different aspect of the business.